ai-tech-karthik/banking-data-pipeline/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts for validating and testing the LendingClub Pipeline.
+This directory contains utility scripts for validating and testing the Banking Pipeline.

 ## Available Scripts